arbor-sim/arbor/doc/cpp/lif_cell.rst

 .. cpp:class:: lif_cell

-    A benchmarking cell (leaky integrate-and-fire), used by Arbor developers to test communication performance, with neuronal parameters:
+    A leaky integrate-and-fire cell

     .. cpp:function:: lif_cell(cell_tag_type source, cell_tag_type target)

         Constructor: assigns the label ``source`` to the single built-in source on the cell; and assigns the label ``target`` to the single built-in target on the cell.

     .. cpp:member:: cell_tag_type source

         The label of the single built-in source on the cell.
 Used for forming connections from the cell in the :cpp:class:`recipe` by creating a :cpp:class:`connection`.

     .. cpp:member:: cell_tag_type target

         The label of the single built-in target on the cell.
 Used for forming connections to the cell in the :cpp:class:`recipe` by creating a :cpp:class:`connection`.

     .. cpp:member:: double tau_m